PhD Position - information-age microscopy / wavefront shaping

 This project aims to develop a microscope that can image at unprecedented depths inside non-transparent biological tissue without loss of resolution.
 Important challenges include developing a better understanding of wave propagation in tissue through experiments, simulations, and theoretical analysis, as well as implementing algorithms for image reconstruction and for focusing light deep inside scattering tissue.
 Funding for this project was obtained from the European Research Council.

 You will work on fundamental aspects of imaging in the presence of scattering.
-You will develop image reconstruction algorithms, novel simulation strategies, and approaches for focusing light inside stochastic scattering media.
-You will demonstrate these novel concepts in proof-of-concept optical experiments.
+As a PhD student, you will develop image reconstruction algorithms, novel simulation strategies, and approaches for focusing light inside stochastic scattering media.
+You will work closely together with experimentalists to demonstrate these novel concepts in proof-of-concept optical experiments.
+Depending on your interests, you may also conduct optical experiments yourself.

 For further information you can contact dr.ir.
 Ivo M. Vellekoop email@example.com.